-Apple of my eye is a phrase that means a person treasures one thing over another; being very fond of someone or something.
+The expression apple of my eye is a common saying that means a person is very fond of someone or something.
 In other words, they cherish that thing; it means a lot to them.

-Anyways, besides that, this saying shows up in the play A Midsummer Night’s Dream by William Shakespeare, written in 1595/96:
+Besides that, this saying appears in the play A Midsummer Night’s Dream by William Shakespeare, written in 1595/96:

 Flower of this purple dye,